okavvada/Centralized_Decentralized_NPR/README.md

 ### Algorithmic Process
 The algorithmic process estimates the energy intensity and GHG emissions for all the stages of the decentralized reuse scenario at the appropriate scale.
 Given the input data, the algorithm sizes and estimates the energy and GHG emissions of each system component, namely the pipes, pumps, storage and treatment as described in the `Object_class.py`.
 Each system component is being sized appropriately to serve the required population and its construction and operating requirements are quantified.
 The entire algorithmic process is in the `LCA_assessment_model_decentralized.py` file.

 FInally, the calculated outputs refer to the energy and GHG intensity of each individual component and as a system total.
+All components are assessed for their material transport, construction impacts and operational requirements.
 Below is a description of the assessed system components.
 The codebase for the assessment is in the `Object_class.py` file.

 * **Pipes**:
 The piping infrastructure is sized appropriately to be able to serve the defined people as passed in the input argument.
 One of the nominal piping diameters is chosen from the list: (50, 100, 160, 200, 350, 375, 450).